Cat Vomiting: What’s Occasional, What’s Serious, and When to Call the Vet

 1) Eating too fast

-2) Sudden food change, rich treats, or food sensitivity
+2) Sudden food changes or rich treats

-3) Hairballs and grooming irritation
+3) Hairballs and grooming-related irritation

 Related: How to Prevent Hairballs in Cats.